topo-gps/ios-manual/en/routes/route_details.rst

 Next you can see the title, the route type, distance, time (if the route is recorded) and author.
 If you tap this item, you can view additional details of a route.

 A description and photos will be shown if they are present.
+If you tap a photo, it will be shown full screen and you can browse through the photos as in a slideshow.

 Next, if present an altitude/elevation profile, a speed and a distance profile are shown.
 You can tap these profiles to view the :ref:`profile in more detail <sec-route-profiles>` and see additional height and speed information.